collapsed-stacks/startups/questions/12303/same-idea-and-same-deliverable-but-one-is-registered-and-another-is-not.md

 - tagged: `tech-company`
 - score: 3

-<p>I have been working on this project for two months.
+I have been working on this project for two months.
 With very minimal research.
-I am happy with what i have achieved and will continue to pursue further.</p>
+I am happy with what i have achieved and will continue to pursue further.

-<p>But late last week, I came across a company who is registered and have their MVP out and rolling.
+But late last week, I came across a company who is registered and have their MVP out and rolling.
 They have similar concept.
-They also have got some funding. </p>
+They also have got some funding.

-<p>Now the product i am working on, only me and my friend knows.
+Now the product i am working on, only me and my friend knows.
 And the company already has their MVP out.
-Which means they should have already started with main-release prep. </p>
+Which means they should have already started with main-release prep.

-<p>Should I put my hand forward for collaboration(share) or should I stand against(competitors) the company?</p>
+Should I put my hand forward for collaboration(share) or should I stand against(competitors) the company?

 ## Answer 12304